joealewine/blockchain-rhos/internal/blockchain_images.md

     - ORDERER_GENERAL_CLUSTER_CLIENTCERTIFICATE=/var/hyperledger/orderer/tls/server.crt
     - ORDERER_GENERAL_CLUSTER_CLIENTPRIVATEKEY=/var/hyperledger/orderer/tls/server.key
     - ORDERER_GENERAL_CLUSTER_ROOTCAS=[/var/hyperledger/orderer/tls/ca.crt]
-  working_dir: /opt/gopath/src/github.com/hyperledger/fabric
+  working_dir: /etc/hyperledger/fabric
   command: orderer
 ```

-If you are using `peer-base.yaml` deploy a peer, make the same changes to the peer section of the file that you made to the orderer section.
+If you are deploying a peer, you can make the same changes to the peer section of the file.
 However, you also need add the core chaincode variables and specify the `fabric-ccenv`, `fabric-baseos`, `fabric-baseimage` images that you downloaded from {{site.data.keyword.IBM_notm}}.
-As an example, the peer section of `peer-base.yaml` would become:
+After your changes, the peer section of `peer-base.yaml` would look like the example below:

 ```
 services: